menu

 People

-In addition, one of the unique characteristics of the Vermont Knolls South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.0% of the neighborhoods in America.
+In addition, the Vermont Knolls South neighborhood stands out for having an average per capita income lower than 98.0% of the neighborhoods in the United States.

 Also, neighborhoodScout's exclusive research revealed that 95.3% of the adult residents in the Vermont Knolls South neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 97.5% of the neighborhoods in America.